teksi/district_heating/datamodel/tests/README.md

-Functional tests for the TEKSI Distant heating Datamodel
+Functional tests for the TEKSI Distance heating Data model
 =======================================

-Here are functional tests for the TEKSI distant heating datamodel.
+Here are functional tests for the TEKSI Distance heating datamodel.

 In utils.py there are methods to insert, update, select and check rows.